johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-hypr.md

 - Access to the Microsoft [Entra Admin Center](https://entra.microsoft.com/)
 - Access to the Microsoft [365 Admin Center](https://admin.microsoft.com/#/Edge)
-- Access to the Duo Admin Panel as an administrator with the Owner, Administrator, or Application Manager [administrative roles](https://duo.com/docs/admin-roles).
+- Access to the Hypr Admin Panel as an administrator with the Owner, Administrator, or Application Manager [administrative roles](https://hypr.com/docs/admin-roles).
 - Devices with Windows OS to be enrolled

 ## 1. HYPR Device Trust Integration for Microsoft Edge for Business